adugast/seashell/README.md

  +--------+
                     then the command line is parsed by the parser module for each ";", "|" and " " characters and executed.

+";" commands separator
+"|" split the commands to be executed in a pipeline (output of the executed command is transferred as input for the following command)
+" " split the command with their own arguments
 ```

 ## More Info: